clemsonciti/palmetto-documentation/pages/documentation/jupyterhub/jupyterhub_troubleshooting.md

 If you have an educational account on Palmetto, it is possible that it has expired.
 To see whether that's the case, [log into Palmetto through a terminal](userguide_basic_usage.html) (**not JupyterHub**) and then type `qsub -I`.
 If your educational account has expired, you will see the message `This educational account can no longer submit jobs`.
 In this case, you will need to [re-apply for a Palmetto account](index.html#obtaining-an-account).

+It is also possible that your home directory is full.
+Please read [how to fix this](userguide_troubleshooting.html#running-out-of-space-in-your-home-directory).

 ### I can log in, but when I click on "Spawn", nothing happens

 This can happen for various reasons: